Critics: Cuomo apology 'tone-deaf,' ignores power imbalance - WTMJ

 Associated Press

-PHILADELPHIA (AP) — When she first arrived in Albany to work as a legislative aide in 2013, New York Assembly Member Yuh-Line Niou had lawmakers grab her buttocks, suggest she and her boss were “a hot duo” who should have sex, and peer into her office to check her out for a “hot or not” list.
+When Yuh-Line Niou first arrived in Albany to work as a legislative aide in 2013, lawmakers grabbed her buttocks, suggested she and her boss were “a hot duo” who should have sex, and peered into her office to check her out for a “hot or not” list.

 Niou, then a chief of staff in her late 20s, never reported it.
 She feared it would unfairly drag down her boss.
 But the experiences stayed with her.